jes5199/starloom/docs/cursor/lessons.md

 - The package structure uses standard Python conventions with modules nested appropriately under src/starloom/.
 - The directory structure with ephemeris as a subdirectory of starloom is correct and follows standard practices.

+## Abstract Interfaces and Implementation

+- Created an abstract Ephemeris interface in the ephemeris module with:
+  - Abstract methods defined with @abstractmethod decorator
+  - Type hints for all parameters and return values
+  - Detailed docstrings explaining the expected behavior
+  - Clear specification of the minimum required return values (longitude, latitude, distance)

+- Implemented the interface in the horizons module with HorizonsEphemeris:
+  - Proper inheritance from the abstract base class
+  - Implementation of all required methods
+  - Conversion between module-specific types (EphemerisQuantity) and standard types (Quantity)
+  - Error handling for API responses and value conversions
+  - Flexible input handling (multiple time formats, planet identifiers)

+- Benefits of this approach:
+  - Different ephemeris sources can be used interchangeably with the same interface
+  - Code is more maintainable as implementations are consistent
+  - Type checking ensures interface compliance
+  - Clear separation of concerns between interface definition and implementation details

+- Implementation challenges:
+  - Need to carefully check for existing classes/constants before using them
+  - When reusing existing modules, understand their design patterns and limitations
+  - Mock appropriate external dependencies in tests to avoid network calls
+  - Provide detailed error messages that help troubleshoot issues

 ## Enum Relationships

 - `Quantity` (in ephemeris module) and `EphemerisQuantity` (in horizons module) are distinct but related enums: